Physical cosmology: Energy of the cosmos

 The lightest chemical elements, primarily hydrogen and helium, were created during the Big Bang through the process of nucleosynthesis.
 In a sequence of stellar nucleosynthesis reactions, smaller atomic nuclei are then combined into larger atomic nuclei, ultimately forming stable iron group elements such as iron and nickel, which have the highest nuclear binding energies.
 The net process results in a later energy release, meaning subsequent to the Big Bang.
 Such reactions of nuclear particles can lead to sudden energy releases from cataclysmic variable stars such as novae.
 Gravitational collapse of matter into black holes also powers the most energetic processes, generally seen in the nuclear regions of galaxies, forming quasars and active galaxies.

 Cosmologists cannot explain all cosmic phenomena exactly, such as those related to the accelerating expansion of the universe, using conventional forms of energy.
 Instead, cosmologists propose a new form of energy called dark energy that permeates all space.
 One hypothesis is that dark energy is just the vacuum energy, a component of empty space that is associated with the virtual particles that exist due to the uncertainty principle.

 There is no clear way to define the total energy in the universe using the most widely accepted theory of gravity, general relativity.
 Therefore, it remains controversial whether the total energy is conserved in an expanding universe.
 For instance, each photon that travels through intergalactic space loses energy due to the redshift effect.
-This energy is not obviously transferred to any other system, so seems to be permanently lost.
+This energy is not transferred to any other system, so seems to be permanently lost.
 On the other hand, some cosmologists insist that energy is conserved in some sense; this follows the law of conservation of energy.